vmware-labs/research-and-development-artificial-intelligence-lab/README.md

 ## Contributing

-The research-and-development-artificial-intelligence-lab project team welcomes contributions from the community.
-Before you start working with research-and-development-artificial-intelligence-lab, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The R&D AI LAB welcomes contributions from the community.
+Before you start working with us, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

+Apache 2.0